James Woodgett: Biography

 Jim Woodgett was born in Leicestershire in the United Kingdom, He grew up in the village of Quorn.
 Encouraged by his mother, he entered the BBC's Inventor of the Year competition and won a runner-up prize.

 Woodgett studied biochemistry as an undergraduate at the University of York, before undertaking doctoral research at the University of Dundee, Scotland.
 He did post-doctoral research in Tony Hunter's group at the Salk Institute for Biological Studies in California.
 This was followed by five years (1987-1992) at the Ludwig Institute for Cancer Research in Middlesex, England, where he headed his own research laboratory.

-In 1992, Woodgett and his family emigrated to Canada from the United Kingdom.
+In 1992, Woodgett and his family immigrated to Canada from the United Kingdom.
 He worked at the Ontario Cancer Institute, based at Princess Margaret Hospital.
 His fellow researchers at the time included Tak Mak and Josef Penninger.
 Woodgett went on to be appointed head of the division of experimental therapeutics, and director of the Microarray Centre at University Health Network.

 In 2005, Woodgett became Director of the Lunenfeld-Tanenbaum Research Institute.
 He is also a professor of medical biophysics at the University of Toronto.